pellertson/scripts/README.md

 Overview of the scripts:

 * [`Corona`](./src/Corona):
-  Keeps track of the current COVID-19 epidemic (thanks China!).
+  Keeps track of the current COVID-19 epidemic.
 You do need to install [`json2tsv`](https://www.codemadness.org/json2tsv.html) in order for it to work.

 * [`pyhelp`](./src/pyhelp):